-Pipe and grep is a very powerful tool of the Linux command line.
-So before we start Basic use of pipe and grep command we need to understand what is pipe and grep and how to use both tools.
+Pipe and grep is a very powerful tools of the Linux command line.
+So before we start the basic use of the pipe and grep command we need to understand what is pipe and grep and how to use both tools.

 What is a Pipe

-When we use “cat” command then we can view file and wc command will count the number of lines, number of words, number of bytes.
+When we use the “cat” command then we can view the file and the wc command will count the number of lines, number of words, and number of bytes.

 The ‘grep’ command